 Our education modules are written in a collegial manner with significant physician input.
 This includes collaboration with leaders outside of Emergency Medicine.

-Boarded EMS physician input regularly occurs with the primary contributors of Ray Fowler, M.D., Marshal Isaacs, M.D., Ronna Miller, M.D., and Gilberto Salazar, M.D. each month.
-It not uncommon to have EMS fellows contribute as well.
-We huddle with paramedic faculty and physicians to produce relevant and high-quality curriculum through collaboration of ideas utilizing evidence-based material as available.
-Being that the topics are locally written, we can adjust in a timely and rapid fashion due to emerging events (e.g., during the Dallas-area Ebola virus outbreak in 2014).
+Boarded EMS physician input regularly occurs with the primary contributors of Ray Fowler, M.D., Marshal Isaacs, M.D., Ronna Miller, M.D., and Gilberto Salazar, M.D..
+It is not uncommon to have EMS fellows contribute as well.
+We huddle with paramedic faculty and physicians to produce relevant and high-quality course content through collaboration of ideas utilizing evidence-based material as available.
+Being that the topics are locally written, we can adjust in a timely and rapid fashion due to emerging events (e.g., COVID-19 public health emergency).